Resources

 Recovery phase Back pay restores liquidity.
 Lenders must quickly convert hardship into cures before defaults harden.

-Shutdowns rarely last long enough to destroy portfolios, but the recovery phase defines outcomes.
+Shutdowns rarely destroy portfolios, but recovery strategy determines loss severity.

 Preparing for what comes next

-The most resilient lenders and agencies treat them like any other systemic shock.
+The most resilient lenders and agencies treat them like repeatable system shocks, not one-off anomalies.

 Five immediate steps for collections leaders: